 It would be difficult to find a vehicle on the road today without cruise control.
 This invaluable feature makes driving long distances easier but can also cause trouble when it malfunctions.
 Understanding the reasons your cruise control stopped working ensures that you can get the problem fixed quickly for a more enjoyable ride.

-Causes of Cruise Control Stopped Working
+Reasons Why Your Cruise Control Stopped Working

-The most common reason why a cruise control stops working is due to a blown fuse or a defective brake pedal switch.
+The most common reason a cruise control stops working is due to a blown fuse or a defective brake pedal switch.
 It can also be caused by issues with the throttle control system or the ABS.
-In older cruise control systems it can be caused by a broken vacuum line.
+In older cruise control systems, it can be caused by a broken vacuum line.

 1. Blown Fuse